Kirtman-Research-Group/Kirtman-Research-Group.github.io/climate-forecasts.markdown

     display: flex;
     justify-content: center;
     width: 100%;
-    margin-top: 20px; /* Add some space between the text and the image */ }
+    margin-top: 10px; /* Reduce the space between the text and the image */ }
   .centered-image img {
     width: 400px; /* Set the desired width */